Call Center Culture- 8 Critical Steps for Transforming Your Call Center

 Customer Service/sales positions can be very difficult jobs.
 I truly believe that associates feed off the energy in the room.
-Jon Gordon’s book “The Positive Dog” talks how each of us has two dogs inside of us constantly fighting.
-One is positive, motivated and always in a great mood.
-The other dog is negative, tired and does the least amount of work possible.
+Jon Gordon’s book “The Positive Dog” talks about how each of us has two dogs inside of us constantly fighting.
+One is positive, motivated, and always in a great mood.
+The other dog is negative, tired, and does the least amount of work possible.
 The dog that wins is the dog WE FEED!!!
 I believe that call center management must provide the proper “nutrition” for the positive dog.

 I don’t care what type of call center you have there should be energy, it should be loud, there should be high fives and games going on.
 Contact centers are unique places and can be actually the “fun” place to work when done properly.
 Attitude is everything…what kind of message are associates getting when they come to work.

-When I come in the room at the beginning of the shift I love hearing an associate ask, “What game is going on today!”…That is the sound of people wanting to be at work
+When I come into the room at the beginning of the shift I love hearing an associate ask, “What game is going on today!”…That is the sound of people wanting to be at work

 2. Hire Based on Culture NOT Experience Only:

-Does your organization really know what type of person it wants?
+Does your organization really know what type of a person it wants?
 What are you really looking for when hiring customer service associates.
 Anyone can look at a resume, see experience in the same job and hire.
 Just basing your hiring on that is a HUGE mistake especially in a call center environment where there are close quarters and the job can be very difficult at times.
-It is more important to have the RIGHT person that fits your company than the so called BEST person.
+It is more important to have the RIGHT person that fits your company than the so-called BEST person.
 I know that sounds crazy but we have found it to absolutely be true

 3. Control the First 30 Minutes:

 Management needs to control the first thirty minutes of the shift and then slowly back down as the hour goes on.
-Positive management is the key here.
+Positive management is key here.
 EVERY ASSOCIATE NEED TO BE GREETED as they come in.
 Your associates are your most important asset.
 The email you are sending can wait.

 During this time you are taking the temperature of the team, who needs extra motivation, who is in a great mood.
 Learn the personalities and what makes your team tick.

-Check out our Blog post on how to do this here: Controlling the First 30 Minutes of Your Call Center Day!
+Check out our blog post on how to do this here: Controlling the First 30 Minutes of Your Call Center Day!